 My writing workshops are fast-paced and engaging.
 They cover different aspects of narrative writing including characterisation, use of humour, setting and creating tension, to name but a few.
 Using my background as a primary teacher, along with my passion for writing, I guide the pupils as they pull apart a short piece of text from one of my stories, plan their own version after lots of discussion and support them as they start work on a first draft.
 Lots of SPaG and comprehension elements are incorporated throughout.
 The sessions are aimed at one class-size group of pupils at a time and last for approximately 70 minutes.
 Timings can be tweaked as required.

-If you would like me to visit your school or for more information, including fees, please contact me directly via email at email@example.com or use the contact form.
+If you would like to make a booking or for more information, including fees, please contact me directly via email at firstname.lastname@example.org or use the contact form.